sj14/review-bot/README.md

 [![Build Status](https://dev.azure.com/SimonJuergensmeyer/SimonJuergensmeyer/_apis/build/status/sj14.review-bot?branchName=master)](https://dev.azure.com/SimonJuergensmeyer/SimonJuergensmeyer/_build/latest?definitionId=2&branchName=master)
 [![Go Report Card](https://goreportcard.com/badge/github.com/sj14/review-bot)](https://goreportcard.com/report/github.com/sj14/review-bot)

-`review-bot` sends a reminder message to Mattermost (Slack probably too) with all open pull/merge requests which need an approval.
+`review-bot` sends a reminder message to Mattermost or Slack with all open pull/merge requests which need an approval.
 Well suitable for running as a cron-job, e.g. for daily reminders.

 This tool is still **beta**.
 The usage with Gitlab and Mattermost is more mature while the Github and Slack usage is an early preview.